 Mission & Learning Outcomes

-- Communicate scientific findings in a professional manner
+- Evaluate and communicate scientific findings in a professional manner Attain proficiency with technical writing, to the current industry standard